pearlyzh/learning-notes/kubernetes/kubernetes.md

 #### Horizontally scaling pods
 - Declarative approach
     - "I want to have x number of instances running."
 You’re not telling Kubernetes what or how to do it.
 You’re just specifying the desired state.

+### Replica Sets
+- It’s a n**ew generation of ReplicationController** and replaces it completely (ReplicationControllers will eventually be deprecated).
+- A ReplicaSet **behaves exactly like** a ReplicationController, but it has **more expressive pod selectors**.
+- Whereas a ReplicationController’s label selector only allows matching pods that include a certain label, ReplicaSet’s selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.
+-